Reinforcement in concrete 3D printing: Reinforcement meshes

 Similar to the use of rebars, reinforcement meshes are also used popularly as a passive reinforcement technique.
 The welded wire meshes are laid in-between printed layers of slabs without requiring any formwork.
 They can also be used to print wall elements that are fabricated laterally and erected in place.
 In a method unlike with rebars, spools of meshes are unwound simultaneously ahead of the printer nozzle to provide both horizontal and vertical reinforcement to the printed elements.
 This method not only acts as reinforcement in the hardened state of concrete but also compensates for the lack of formwork in the fresh state of concrete.

 Cables

 High-strength galvanised steel cables provide effective reinforcement in printed concrete elements where sufficient cover concrete cannot be provided owing to the complexity of the shape.
 The cables can either be laid in-between layers or extruded simultaneously like the meshes.
 The bond between high-strength steel cables and concrete needs special attention.

+Continus yarn or Flow-based Pultrusion

+Continuous yarn in Glass, Basalt, High-performance Polymer or carbon can also effectively be used as reinforcement for 3D-printed concrete without needing additional motors.
+The technique takes advantage of the extruded concrete consistency to passively pultrude numerous continuous yarns.
+The obtained material is a unidirectional cementitious composite with an increase in strength and ductility in the extrusion direction depending on the proportion of fiber.
+Thanks to the small diameter of the yarn used their bond with the matrix is usually great.
+Furthermore, the process takes advantage of the small bending stiffness of the yarn to ensure the same geometric freedom with extended buildability possibility thanks to the early traction strength provided by the yarn during the printing.
+This feature comes with a more complex extrusion nozzle and the use of a specific device for handling the numerous yarns.